 Executive Artistic Director

 Throughout this year, we will continue to bring the ‘Farm’ back to Edgewood Farm.
 We will be offering a community garden opportunity again for anyone who dreams of growing their own food and is searching for a plot.
-This spring, we will hold a variety of culinary workshops, from Italian to Indian cooking, to fermenting, coffee roasting, pie-making, and more!
-All of this will lead up to our first ever Food Symposium, featuring Ruth Reichl, “Doc” Willoughby, Francis Lam, Barry Estabrook, Michael Ruhlman, and Bill Sertl from June 9th-10th with a culminating Farm to Table Dinner (keep your eye out for this!).
+This spring, we will hold a variety of culinary workshops, from Italian to Indian cooking, to learning the basics of cannabis to cultivating oysters and much more!
+All of this will lead up to our second Food Symposium, featuring Barbara Lynch, “Doc” Willoughby, Bill Sertl, Elspeth Hay just to name a few on June 8 with a culminating Farm to Table Dinner at Ceraldi’s in Wellfleet.
 There is truly something for everyone.

 With warm regards,